dokester/BayesicFitting/docs/EclipsingStars.md

 --Thanks, thanks thanks.
 A very usefull site.--

-Section 8 is implemented in **PeriodicScout**, still a somewhat experimental class which sould only be trusted afet careful inspection.
+Section 8 is implemented in **PeriodicScout**, still a somewhat experimental class which should only be trusted after careful inspection of the results.